-Undue Influence LAEA s.117
+Undue Influence

 As a candidate, you cannot use, or threaten to use, violence, injury, damage or intimidation to compel a person to vote or refrain from voting at an election.
 You cannot obstruct the voting process or obstruct a person from accessing a voting station to vote during an election.